scotws/LiaraForth/docs/WORDLIST.md

 # Wordlist for Liara Forth

 This table is an alphabetical list of the words provided by Liara Forth, including their status and other information.
-The information here is currently not complete.

 Last update: **07.
 Dec 2016**